High-CRI LED lighting: CRI, Ra and Re

 Color Rendering Index (CRI) is determined by the distinctions in the chromaticities of fifteen test color samples (TCS), where objects are illuminated by the light source to be evaluated and a reference illuminant with the same CCT.
 The higher the CRI value, the smaller the differences between indices will be.
-A CRI value of 100 indicates the best performance of a light source, while a low CRI value may result in some colors looking unnatural.
-The most commonly used value of CRI is called Ra, which is the average value of the first eight indices (R1-R8).
-Lesser-known but more accurate is the extended CRI (Re), which uses the average value of R1-R15 and thus serves as a more accurate measure of color fidelity given that it takes the rendering of more colors into account.
+A CRI value of 100 indicates optimal performance for a light source, while a low CRI value may cause some colors to appear unnatural.
+The most commonly used CRI value is called Ra, which is the average of the first eight indices (R1-R8).
+Less well known but more accurate is the extended CRI (Re), which averages R1-R15 and thus provides a more accurate measure of color fidelity by accounting for the rendering of more colors.

-Extended CRI is the average of the R1 to R15 indices.
-In particular, it takes certain saturated colors into account, such as deep red and deep blue, that the general CRI (Ra) does not consider.
-Therefore, it is important to check certain Ri numbers in the extended CRI, such as R9 and R12 which represent two significant colors for film/video and medical lighting.
+Extended CRI is the average of the R1-R15 indices.
+In particular, it accounts for certain saturated colors, such as deep red and deep blue, that the general CRI (Ra) does not consider.
+Therefore, it is important to check certain Ri numbers in the extended CRI, such as R9 and R12, which represent two significant colors for film/video and medical lighting.
 Thus, when talking about the color rendering index, the definition of high CRI varies, and it is better to begin comparisons with the general CRI (Ra) but emphasize specific Ri numbers in Extended CRI (Re).

 Criticism

 CRI has been challenged because fidelity to reference illuminants such as CCT is not all that measures the quality of illumination.
 Various CCTs are preferred, and scoring 100 at one CCT does not imply equal illumination quality as scoring 100 at another CCT.
 The "warmer" light colors, such as a 2700 K incandescent bulb or a 1700 K candlelight, are more easily reproduced than more neutral white lights, such as 4800 K direct sunlight, and thus usually have higher CRI ratings in alternative light sources such as CFL and LED bulbs; "warmer" light (redder) naturally renders colors less accurately.
 Think of how the world looks at sunset (2000 K) compared to high noon (5600 K).

 Problems have been encountered attempting to use LED lighting on film and video sets.
-The color spectra of LED lighting primary colors do not match the expected color wavelength bandpasses of film emulsions and digital sensors.
-As a result, color rendition can be unpredictable in optical prints or in transfers to digital media from film and video camera recordings.
-This phenomenon with respect to motion picture film has been documented in an LED lighting evaluation series of tests produced by the Academy of Motion Picture Arts and Sciences scientific staff.
+The color spectra of LED lighting's primary colors do not match the expected color-wavelength bandpasses of film emulsions and digital sensors.
+As a result, color rendition can be unpredictable in optical prints or in transfers of film and video camera recordings to digital media.
+This phenomenon with respect to motion picture film has been documented in a series of LED lighting evaluation tests produced by the Academy of Motion Picture Arts and Sciences scientific staff.